 Any modification you may make to the shed that are not by our design, will void the warranty.
 If you purchased and installed an add-on window or other accessories, they are covered by the warranty.

 All shed parts must be stacked flat and covered well to protect the wood from elements before the assembly.

 The shed must be assembled within 30 days from the date of delivery as further delay may cause the boards to warp.
 If the shed is assembled passed the 30-day mark, we will most certainly work with you to help you sort it out, but expect a small fee to cover the cost of replacement part shipping.

-(800) - 590-2508.
-If you noticed the damaged part while unloading it from the truck, please make a note on the BOL shipping form before you sign for it.
-We are including some extra boards in every kit to make sure that if some part is broken, it will not hold you up while you wait for a replacement part.
+If you receive your shed or cabin with some damaged parts, please contact us at (800) - 590-2508 or email us at firstname.lastname@example.org.
+It is most helpful if you send photos and measurements of each piece so we can easily identify where it belongs.
+If you noticed the damaged part while unloading it from the truck, please take photos and make a note on the BOL shipping form before you sign for it.
+We include spare boards in every kit to make sure that if some part is broken, it will not hold you up while you wait for a replacement part.